Airlines Reporting Corporation

-Airlines Reporting Corporation (ARC) is a company that provides ticket transaction settlement services between airlines and travel agencies (both traditional and online) and the travel management companies that sell their products in the United States.
-In 2024, ARC processed more than $99 billion worth of transactions for its customers.
+Airlines Reporting Corporation (ARC) is an airline-owned company that provides financial settlement, accreditation, data and technology services for the air travel industry.
+Founded in 1984 following U.S. airline deregulation, ARC serves more than 250 airlines and thousands of travel agencies and processes more than $100 billion annually in air travel transactions.
+The company is headquartered in Arlington, Virginia.

-ARC, which is owned by nine major airlines, also acts as a data broker, offering its transactional data for sale to various customers, including governmental agencies.
-ARC compiles data on more than 270 carriers, sourced from more than 12,800 travel agencies.

 History

 ARC was established on September 17, 1984, as a privately held company following airline deregulation in the United States.
 The corporation began operations on January 1, 1985, in Washington, D.C., settling financial ticket transactions between airlines and travel agencies.
 ARC is the successor to the Air Traffic Conference of America, an operating division of Airlines for America, formerly known as the Air Transport Association of America, Inc. (ATA).

-ARC's primary function is to support the travel industry by providing transaction settlement between travel suppliers and resellers.
-More than 240 airlines rely on ARC's ticket settlement services.
-The corporation also accredits travel agencies in the United States to sell airline tickets, and provides data information services and analysis based on archived aggregated data.
+In 1995, ARC launched a payment solution for travel agencies called ARC Pay and introduced data products.